 Everyone loves a good picnic, right?
-If you know mom to love the outdoors this is a great option to enjoy some treats surrounded by some green trees.
-Pack all the finger goodies you can think of, a cute blanket and maybe a small flower vase as the center piece.
+If mom loves the outdoors, this is a great option to enjoy some treats surrounded by nature.
+Pack all the finger goodies you can think of, a cute blanket and maybe a small flower vase as the centerpiece.

 7. Get active with mom!

-If mom loves to get sweaty, why not spend some time doing just that!
+If mom loves to get sweaty, why not spend some time doing just that.
 Take the family bikes down to the park or to the nearest trail.
-Take a run with mom around the neighborhood to start the day sweating together or simply go for a long walk at a state park nearby.
+Take a run with mom around the neighborhood to start the day sweating together or simply go for a long walk at a state park.

 It’s a lovely place to spend a morning — browsing flowers, munching on farm-fresh snacks and maybe doing a little shopping for the evening’s dinner.

-Ok so maybe mom doesn’t already have a garden of her own, but you’ve heard her talk about wanting one for forever now.
-This is your chance to help make one of her wants come true!
+Ok so maybe mom doesn’t already have a garden of her own, but you’ve heard her talk about wanting one.
+This is your chance to help make it happen!
 Get the whole family involved and spend the day building out a little family garden.

-If you live in Florida — or really any southern state where May is already in full blown summer time — give mom a nice relaxing day by the pool.
-If you have one of your own or know someone who does plan a day for all the moms in your lives to spend a day just taking in the sun by the pool.
-Prepare some fruity cocktails mom can enjoy and bring all sorts of yummy snacks to her side as a random delight throughout the day.
+If you live in Florida — or really any southern state where May is already in full blown summer mode — give mom a nice relaxing day by the pool.
+If you have one of your own or know someone who does, plan for all the moms in your lives to spend a day just taking in the sun by the pool.
+Prepare some fruity cocktails mom can enjoy and bring all sorts of yummy snacks to her side as random delights throughout the day.
 Family pool time is a lovely way to let mom relax and still spend time with everyone.

 13. Dinner and a movie.

-Sometimes the old faithful date ideas are a great idea.
+Sometimes the old faithful date ideas are winners.
 When was the last time you went to see a film with mom?
-She’ll no doubt love spending some time catching up on the latest flick and spending time with you.
+Let mom choose the movie and don’t forget the popcorn.